-are to identify risks to the stability of the financial system due to systemically important financial institutions and to find viable ways to deal with the impact of a crisis.
+The aims of RRP are to identify risks to the stability of the financial system due to systemically important banks and to find viable ways to deal with the impact of a crisis.

 Resolution comes into play in a crisis – with a view to a successful resolution – when recovery efforts have failed.
 FINMA can order corporate actions whereby bondholders play a part in rescuing the institution by means of a bail-in.
-This is intended to remove the need for the implicit state guarantee and thus for a bail-out (funded by the state and the taxpayer) for financial institutions.
+This is intended to remove the need for a bail-out (funded by the state and the taxpayer) for financial institutions.

 The principles governing recovery and resolution planning are basically uniform at an international level, although the actual rules differ in some respects among the different countries.
 Banks in the US are – unlike in Switzerland – under no legal obligation to establish a recovery plan.
 However, they do have to establish a resolution plan with details of their orderly resolution under current insolvency law.
 In the European Union, on the other hand, banks must have a recovery plan, as in Switzerland, in accordance with the Bank Recovery and Resolution Directive.
 The resolution plan is also issued by the relevant authority.